Bayesian Regret Minimization in Offline Bandits: Proofs of Section

 The last inequality in the above equation is satisfied because $\|\bm{\Sigma}_n^{\nicefrac{1}{2}}\bm{\Phi} \bm{\bar{\pi}}\|_2 \le \sum_{a'\in \mathcal{A}} \bar{\pi}_{a'} \|\bm{\Sigma}_n^{\nicefrac{1}{2}}\bm{\Phi}\bm{1}_{a'}\|_2 \le \max_{a'\in \mathcal{A}} \|\bm{\Sigma}_n^{\nicefrac{1}{2}}\bm{\Phi}\bm{1}_{a'}\|_2$, which in turn follows by Jensen's inequality from the convexity of the $\ell_2$-norm and the fact that $\bm{\bar{\pi}}\in \probs{k}$.
 The term $\bm{\bar{\pi}}\tr \bm{\Phi}\tr \bm{\Sigma}_n \bm{\Phi} \bm{\bar{\pi}}$ is upper bounded by an analogous argument.

 Now \cref{asm:good-data} implies the following for each $a\in \mathcal{A}$:

-The second line holds because we assumed $\bm{\Sigma}_0 \succ 0$, and thus, $\bm{\Sigma}_0^{-1} \succ 0$, and adding a positive-definite matrix preserves definiteness.
+The second line holds because we assumed $\bm{\Sigma}_0 \succ 0$, and thus, $\bm{\Sigma}_0^{-1} \succ 0$, and adding a positive definite matrix preserves definiteness.
 The third line holds from the definiteness in the second line and \citet[corollary 7.7.4(a)]{Horn2013}.
 Finally, the fourth line holds from the definition of positive semi-definiteness.

-We continue by applying the Woodbury matrix identity to~\eqref{eq:temp0}, which will give us the following inequality for each $a\in \mathcal{A}$:
+We continue by applying the Woodbury matrix identity to~\eqref{eq:temp0}, which give us the following inequality for each $a\in \mathcal{A}$:

-where $\lambda_{\min}$ and $\lambda_{\max}$ are the minimum and maximum eigenvalues.
-Substituting the inequality above proves the theorem. \end{proof}
+where $\lambda_{\max}$ computes the maximum eigenvalues of the matrix.
+The inequality above holds because

-We can tighten the regret bound when the mean rewards of all actions are the same.
-To streamline the argument, we assume that $\bm{\mu}_n = \bm{0}$ without loss of generality.